 Hatching is the name for combinations of lines that are used to indicate depth, shadow or certain effects.
 A commonly used hatching is parallel hatching: all lines in the same direction, horizontally, diagonally or vertically.
 Right-handed artists often do this from (diagonally) right to left and left-handed artists from (diagonally) left to right.
 This is how you can often tell from a drawing whether the artist is right-handed or left-handed.
 Only for small details you will probably want to work a little slower and more with your fingers.
 By continuing for a bit longer, the hatching becomes denser and/or by pressing harder, the hatching becomes darker (image).

-Exercise 2: Look at the detail from the famous print ‘Big fish eat the little fish’ by Pieter van der Heyden after a design by Pieter Brueghel from 1557.
+Exercise 3: Look at the detail from the famous print ‘Big fish eat the little fish’ by Pieter van der Heyden after a design by Pieter Brueghel from 1557.
 Try to discover the different ways of hatching: parallel, crossed and curved.
-If necessary, copy small pieces.
+If you like you could copy some small details.
 More about this formidable print in the lesson Animals, chapter 7, level 3.

 Hatching is also often used in contemporary illustrations, in newspapers and (children’s) books.
 The American writer/illustrator Maurice Sendak made his Maxi monsters very cuddly by their very finely (cross)hatched woolly fur.